 • The arrester was mechanically loaded until the point of physical breakage – determined by a dip in the force vs deflection curve, and visibly observed by crack in a fiberglass loop, split in polymer housing, small gap between surge arrester module and metal base.
 The break occurred at a value well above the assigned seismic strength for the arrester (150%).
 Despite having exceeded the damage limit, the assembly remained generally intact afterwards, with only a minor remnant deflection from the vertical.

-• After breakage, electrical characteristic measurements were repeated: No perceivable change in reference voltage, partial discharge or power losses were noted.
+• After breakage, electrical characteristic measurements were repeated: No perceivable change in reference voltage, partial discharge or power losses were noted

-Surge Arrester Mechanical Limits
+Mechanical Limits

+Hence it is understood that the load limit for which seismic loads are to be evaluated is greater than the standard defined SSL.
+How much greater may be design-dependent, as discussed earlier, but the security of the results can be assured by making appropriate specification of mechanical testing relevant to surge arresters.
 For example, testing SLL on a polymer-housed arrester over 1000 cycles already accounts for potential fatigue effects during normal operation, which may be considered sufficient.
 A shorter duration vibrational test at higher load (and frequency) could easily be adopted if it is deemed necessary to assign a “specified seismic load”.
 Conversely, in those cases where the seismic loading requirement is evaluated to be lower than the standard SLL or SSL, respectively, the user can have high confidence that the arrester is not at risk of being mechanically damaged and hence a safety factor of >1.0 would be deemed sufficient.

 A degree of responsibility for the overall seismic security of the substation should also be taken by the system operator and not simply place all demands solely on the surge arrester manufacturer.
 In the event of high mechanical demands, or remnant concern that a damaged arrester could lead to consequential damage of other primary plant, then additional recommendations can always be incorporated by the user themselves in their own procedures and policies, e.g. install polymer housings in preference to heavy brittle porcelain, arresters to be shunt-connected and not used as mechanical support, pedestal redesign, etc.

-Surge Arrester Connection
+Connection

 Surge arresters are an active protective device, which may acceptably overload as part of its normal operating duty, for example due to surge energy injection beyond its rated handling capability.
 To mitigate consequential effects, arresters are inherently not intended to be permanently mechanically loaded in service to any significant extent.

 Irrespective of whether the phase conductor is a long horizontal dropper or a heavy bus construction, the use of an arrester to support the conductor means it is acting principally as a support insulator.
 Surge arresters are not intended to be used as mechanical supports and are not designed nor tested for this kind of heavy physical duty.
 They are typically expected to be connected by use of a light, slack, and near-vertical dropper in shunt-connection rather than having the arrester directly in series with the phase conductor.
-This reasoning is exemplified in the standardized short-circuit (pressure relief) type test for surge arresters wherein connections are specified to be made using a conductor that is slack, vertical, and flexible, i.e. as per the recommended installation method.
+This reasoning is exemplified in the standardized short-circuit (pressure relief) type test for surge arresters, wherein connections are specified to be made using a conductor which is slack, vertical, and flexible, i.e. as per the recommended installation method.

 A similar configuration is proposed for “seismically suitable” connections in IEEE 1527.
 It has been established that flexible conductors configured with appropriate length will provide the desired flexibility and conductor movement without applying excessive force to the connected equipment terminations.
 Although vertical drops have not yet been specifically studied, it is nonetheless recommended that these should be designed with sufficient slack to allow for the expected relative displacement between their interconnection points.
-At present, conductor interaction effects need only be considered for equipment that are primarily interconnected horizontally, and so conductor loading on arresters connected by vertical droppers – as they are intended to be – could in fact be neglected altogether.
+At present, conductor interaction effects need only be considered for equipment that are primarily interconnected horizontally, and so conductor loading on arresters connected by vertical droppers – since they are intended to be – could in fact be neglected altogether.

-Notwithstanding that surge arresters do have rated mechanical loadings, as discussed, the actual load applied in service should always be limited by installing them using good engineering practice.
+Notwithstanding that surge arresters do have rated mechanical loadings, as discussed, actual load applied in service should always be limited by installing them using good engineering practice.
 When connected appropriately, normal operational (continuous) loading is negligible.
 Further, by making connections in the proper way, the arrester will also not be loaded significantly at the line terminal by dynamic loads from external factors, e.g. short-circuit, conductor movement, etc. Hence, large forces from conductor interaction should not need to be applied to a surge arrester even during an earthquake, and proposed concurrent line pull loads could justifiably be removed (reduced significantly); perhaps with the added requirement that the installation is made by the user with “seismically suitable” connections.

-For the sake of seismic qualification, equipment compliance depends largely on the amplification factor of the support structure on which the arresters are mounted.
-When the expectation is to use a generic structure factor, as much as 250% amplification is applied to the required response spectra (RRS) [1].
+For the sake of seismic qualification, equipment compliance depends largely on amplification factor of the support structure the arresters are mounted on.
+When the expectation is to use a generic structure factor, as much as 250% amplification is applied to the required response spectra (RRS).
 In the words of one seismic lab: High Performance Level ZPA = 1 g x 2.5 = 2.5 g isn’t an earthquake, it’s an “apocalypse”!
 Since HV AIS surge arresters typically have an eigen frequency in the region of 1 – 8 Hz (when seismic dampers are not used), this puts the greatest load on them from the peak of spectra.
-For High Performance Level qualification, this may result in evaluation/test at 3.24 g x 2.5 = 8.1 g, which is extreme and arguably unjustified compared to what really occurs.
-Further, this amplification is applied to the entire RRS, when any potential amplification would in fact occur at a single frequency and not over the whole frequency range.
-Additionally, the assumption is that the structure and arrester go into resonance at the exact same frequency and by the same mode, which is extremely unlikely.

 When the surge arresters are to be mounted on user-supplied support pedestals, this may involve different pedestals for use in separate locations.
 Rather than the arrester manufacturer having to review and re-review the structure amplification factor for each separate project, it should be defined by the user which is their “most seismically vulnerable” structure.
 This means that the user is expected to have made evaluations on the entire population of their arrester structures to calculate the support pedestal loadings, and so be able to define the actual structure factor for the most seismically vulnerable case to the arrester manufacturer, and not vice-versa.
-Regrettably, users do not always do this, and instead prefer to define the support structure as “unknown” and so expect the maximum prescribed structure factor be applied, despite it being understood it will be much lower.

-With consideration to the above, the definition of “support parameters are known” could be taken to mean any kind of traditional steel support pedestal on the ground as is commonly and historically used in substations, e.g. pipe, box, lattice construction.
-Surge arresters mounted on this type of support structure could then be qualified without specific and separate evaluation of the pedestal using a structure factor in the range 1.0 – 1.5.
+With consideration to the above, the definition of “support parameters are known” could be taken to mean any kind of traditional steel support pedestal on the ground as commonly used in substations, e.g. pipe, box, lattice construction.
+Surge arresters mounted on this type of support structure could then be qualified without specific and separate evaluation of the pedestal using a structure factor in the range 1.0 to 1.5.
 This would apply to equipment that is to be qualified by analysis as well as by testing.
+Thereafter, the definition of “support parameters are unknown” would be applicable to use a higher generic structure factor only for other non-traditional support structures, e.g. not steel but concrete or on a particularly unusual style/design of support bracket.

-Surge Arrester Replacement & Spares
+Replacement & Spares

 Since surge arresters are not crucial for immediate post-earthquake recovery, there is an opportunity to implement post-event inspection protocols.
 After an earthquake, surge arresters can readily and easily be inspected, fixing hardware retightened and other minor remedial work made as required or, if necessary, completely replaced quickly and with minimal downtime – surge arresters do not take a long time to install, nor do they require commissioning tests before taking into service.

-Surge Arrester Seismic Qualification Method
+Seismic Qualification Method

 The method to be used for seismic qualification of surge arresters is commonly defined by either system voltage (Us), arrester rated voltage (Ur) or arrester continuous operating voltage (Uc or MCOV).
 See Table 1 for example.

-There is a significant difference in the work and cost involved between evaluating a surge arrester that is inherently acceptable (no detailed evaluation needed), through performing analyses (requiring expertise and specialized programs), to undertaking full-scale testing (time-consuming and costly at a qualified lab with shake-table facilities).
+There is a significant difference in the work and cost involved between evaluating a surge arrester that is inherently acceptable (no detailed evaluation needed), through performing analyses (requiring expertise and specialized programs), to undertaking full-scale testing (time-consuming and costly at a qualified laboratory with shake-table facilities).

 Regardless of whether the defining criteria is Ur or Uc (MCOV), a surge arrester housing will not change significantly in the ultimate seismic performance because of a minor difference in kV rating.
 For example, an arrester with Ur 84 kV / Uc 67 kV is likely to be used on a Us 100 kV system and so is one with Ur 90 kV / Uc 72 kV.
 The former would be able to be qualified by analysis whereas the latter would require to be shake-table tested.
 This is despite that they are highly likely in the same physical housing and the difference in mass could be as little as ~0.5 kg – in fact, it could be lower for the higher Ur, depending on the mass of metallic spacers used compared with the MO resistors.

-2. An arrester with Ur 90 kV / Uc 72 kV could also be used on a Us 123 kV system.
-Subject to design and creepage distance, this is likely assembled in a single-unit housing of relatively low mass and height.
-Modern-day arrester designs tested to current standards [2, 3] have high security in their mechanical load withstand, especially for single-unit designs.
+2. 2.
+An arrester with Ur 90 kV / Uc 72 kV could also be used on a Us 123 kV system.
+Subject to design and creepage distance, this is assembled in a single-unit housing of relatively low mass and height.
+Modern-day arrester designs tested to current standards have high security in their mechanical load withstand, especially for single-unit designs.
 Even multi-unit designs – at least up to a limit of significant modal mass – can be considered to be at negligible risk of mechanical failure due to a seismic load when within the limits verified by test, e.g. not exceeding SSL or SML.

 Single-unit arrester housings have become longer and can accommodate much higher ratings than in the past.
 In porcelain-housing, upwards of Ur 240 kV / Uc 190 kV are possible if the creepage distance demand is not high.
 In polymer-housings, the ratings can be even higher, and single units with upwards of Ur 264 kV / Uc 212 kV (and perhaps higher) are available.
-Even a multi-unit arrester today is typically much shorter and lighter than in the past and the seismic performance is easily able to be modeled correctly.
+Even a multi-unit arrester today is much shorter and lighter than in the past and seismic performance is easily able to be modeled correctly.

 3. For specific applications there can be a divergence between “voltage rating” and “seismic size” (mass, height, etc.).
 For example, a neutral-point arrester protecting a transformer neutral winding may have Uc = 0 kV assigned, as it is not subjected to any continuous voltage between neutral-ground.
 At the same time, other demands may require this to be a relatively tall design.
 According to Table 1, the arrester could be defined as “inherently acceptable” since Uc < 29 kV, or else a qualification method used, e.g. based on Ur, that is different to a phase-arrester having a comparable mass, height, etc. with other requirements for its design.